 Without internal links, users would simply leave your page after they arrive without taking any other action.
 This is known as a “bounce,” which sends negative ranking signals to Google.

 Yes, there is such a thing as “too much of a good thing.”

-While Google wants to see good SEO practices, it’s possible to over-optimize your content, so it doesn’t look or sound natural.
+While Google wants to see good on-page SEO practices, it’s possible to over-optimize your content, so it doesn’t look or sound natural.